UofM-Final-Project/Home_Gardeners_Analysis/README.md

 - Is there an accurate way to predict the last frost date?
 - Do previous temperatures and/or precipitation levels have an impact on last frost date in the spring?

+## Data Exploration Phase
+In efforts to understand the historical weather data available within the dataset and identify which values would be ideal for the Machine Learning Model, we pulled in data in JSON and CSV formats.
+The dataset contains 7 counties for 21 years with 13597 rows of weather results per CSV, each containing the following: Dates, Average Degrees, Maximum Degrees, Minimum Degrees, Precipitation, Snowfall and Snow depth.
+We transformed and cleaned data using Python in Jupyter Notebook.
+#### We created 3 main Data frames and wrote them to CSV:
+- Station_Data.csv – Added columns with average freeze dates
+- Station_Year_Data.csv – Table with Primary Key of Station & Year.
+Completed several calculations about the year to help with Graphing/Charting.
+- Observation_Data.csv – We flag if the day has freeze and if the day goes above freezing.
+Separated dates into day, month, year, and day of year.

+## Description of the Analysis Phase
+The analysis phase consisted of creating 2 tables using PGadmin to prepare our data for the machine learning model.
+The tables created are the ‘Observations’ and 'Stations'.
+The combined SQL query was exported as CSV file and used to train and test our machine learning model.

+Using Jupyter Notebook, the CSV file was imported, Features (X) was separated from the Target (y).
+After we split our data into training and testing, we used a Logistic Regression Machine Learning Model to make predictions for the data using 1 for “Frost” and 0 for “No Frost”.

+Accuracy score tests was ran multiple times with different iteration of the initial CSV file to find the most accurate score.
+Our initial accuracy score was 65% but after iterations, our model's accuracy increased to 99%.

 ### Group Communication Protocols
 - We communicated regularly using Slack and held weekly meeting via Zoom.
 - We shared resources, research, code snippets and role updates via slack and github.